 About the Tenement Museum

-Based in New York City, Estella is thrilled to be a part of the Tenement Museum and encourage you to visit and support this wonderful not for profit organisation.
+Based in New York City, Estella is thrilled to be a part of the Tenement Museum and encourage you to visit and support this wonderful not for profit organization.

 Summer 2017 Exhibit

 In April 2017, the Tenement Museum will showcase the personal stories of immigrants who lived in the Tenement after World War II.
-Former residents will tell their stories about the housing and the neighbourhood and shed light on how the Lower East Side became so diverse.
-The stories include those of the son of Holocaust survivors, Puerto Rican and Chinese immigrant families.
-Again these personal reflections will put faces to the immigrants who first settled in this vibrant New York City neighbourhood.
+Former residents will tell their stories about the housing and the neighborhood and shed light on how the Lower East Side became so diverse.
+The stories include those of the son of Holocaust survivors, Puerto Rican, and Chinese immigrant families.
+Again these personal reflections will put faces to the immigrants who first settled in this vibrant New York City neighborhood.